Finally learn what to put on that blank wall behind your toliet

 If you do not just have reclaimed wood lying around, then you can use any standard size would that you would like for your shelf.
 You can for our other DIY shelving projects with flanges that we did not use reclaimed wood.

-How to make a wooden shelf with the width that you want from a narrow piece of reclaimed wood?
+How do you make a wooden wall shelf with the width that you want from a narrow piece of reclaimed wood?

 1. Find your piece of wood.

 2. Cut to length.
 Our shelf is 24” long.